R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

-<br>Before selecting an embedded processor for your application and system, we recommend that you find a case study or similar implemented model in Model Zoo, and then select the appropriate Evaluation Kit based on its performance benchmarks on different types of processors.
+<br>Before selecting an embedded processor for your application, we recommend finding a case study or a similar implemented model in the Model Zoo.
+Based on its performance benchmarks on different processors, select the appropriate Evaluation Kit.

-In the following documents, we provide software installation guidelines related to Work Station and Evaluation Kits to meet the basic needs of developing embedded AI:
+In the following documents, we provide software installation guidelines for Work Stations and Evaluation Kits to meet the basic needs of developing embedded AI:

-* **Work Station**: This term refers to the host environment used to develop and train AI models.
-Typically, this environment is separate from the embedded processor because the internal structure of the model must remain dynamic at this stage, and therefore a more versatile graphics processor must be used for training and compilation.
+* **Work Station**: This term refers to the host used to develop and train AI models (usually through PyTorch or TensorFlow), which mainly includes facilities such as GPUs and CPUs.
+Typically, it is separate from embedded systems because this stage requires high performance and high power consumption.
-    > **Converter Tools**: This term refers to the process of converting each computational step into binary instructions for a specific DLA after the model has been developed.
-This process usually involves a series of steps such as simplification and quantisation, and is therefore usually performed on a workstation or large server.
+    > **Converter Tools**: These tools involve vendor-specific properties designed to translate the model into instructions readable by the accelerator.

-* **Evaluation Kits:**: Embedded System
+* **Evaluation Kits:**:
-    > Runtime APIs: these APIs enable developers to perform reasoning on embedded systems using programming languages such as Python, C#, etc. and optimise the model's computational process through DLAs, thus reducing the execution time of the application and the energy consumption per unit of computation.
+    > **Runtime APIs**:

 <div align="center"><img src="../assets/images/software-support-metric.png" width="840"/></div>